- Relocation Services

 Welcome!
 It’s time to get to know your new neighbourhood.

 If you have moved with Sterling Lexicon and would like any local advice on places to help you settle-in, or you need additional support for the practical things such as utilities, local expat club introductions, schools, or anything else.
 Simply contact your Sterling Lexicon Move Specialist.

-If you need to talk to someone about starting the process, speak to our immigration team.
-They'll provide an initial 30 minute free call to help you understand or reconfirm what you need.
+If you need to talk to someone about starting the US visa process, speak to our immigration team.

 We’ve been moving pets for over 30 years.
 To check the latest requirements from Spain to the USA and to get a pet travel quote, contact our team.